Certification Life Coach Certification

-During your overview, you and your assessor will listen to your coaching session and record feedback on a shared Google Sheet stored in your class folder.
-The first overview is designed to introduce you to the process and doesn’t look at the complete coaching standards.
+During your overview, you and your Coach Mentor will listen to your coaching session and record feedback on a shared Overview Rubric stored in your student folder.
+The first overview of the 1.0 course is designed to introduce you to the process and doesn’t look at the complete coaching standards.

-Each overview is scored on a ten-point scale, but the first overview is slightly different.
-It is designed to be an introduction to the overview process.
-In alignment with our education philosophy, the first overview does not receive an overall, aggregate score.
-By not receiving an average score, your focus is encouraged to be on gathering as much useful feedback as possible to be prepared for the following overviews.
+Each overview is scored on a ten-point scale, but the first overview in the 1.0 courses is slightly different.
+It is designed to be an introduction to the overview process and reviews the first two Essential Coach Qualities of Professional and Empathetic.
+In alignment with our educational philosophy, the first overview in the 1.0 courses does not receive a score.
+By not receiving a score, your focus is encouraged to be on gathering as much useful feedback as possible to be prepared for the following overviews.

-Only the 2nd and 3rd overviews receive overall scores that count toward your earning a passing score for the course.
+Only the 2nd and 3rd overviews in the 1.0 course receive overall scores that count toward your earning a passing score for the course.

-If you earn a passing score in the second overview, you are still required to complete the third overview.
-However, the score of the third overview is only for your information.
+If you earn a passing score in an earlier overview, you are still required to complete the remaining overviews.
+However, the additional scores are only for your information.
 You are encouraged to send in overviews which you feel represent your best coaching.

 You may complete a fourth overview at no charge if you have not yet met the necessary standard.

-If a coach in training has not received a passing score on the fourth overview and is seeking certification through the program, they can request additional overviews for $75 an overview, as well as request a different assessor(s) for subsequent overviews.
+If a coach in training has not received a passing score on the fourth overview and is seeking certification through the program, they can request additional overviews for $75 an overview, as well as request a different Coach Mentor for subsequent overviews.

 * For more information on these guidelines, please refer to the student agreement.